averyjmiller/bootcamp-challenge-01/README.md

 # Boot Camp Challenge 01

 ## Description
-The purpose of this Boot Camp Challenge 01 webpage was to help students practice the semantic rules of HTML in order to make a webpage that is accessible and easy to understand.
+The purpose of this Boot Camp Challenge 01 webpage is to help students practice the semantic rules of HTML in order to make a webpage that is accessible and easy to understand.
 Students are given a 'User Story' with an 'Acceptance Criteria' that they must adhere to in order to complete the project.
 This project simulates an 'on-the-job ticket' or 'feature request' scenario that web developers commonly encounter.